The finest wedding photography at the Black & White Picture Place

 Five hundred years later, in 1860, a report on the building's condition stated, "the exterior of the church, in spite of its horrible mutilation, its decaying stone-work and barbarous modern repairs has a very remarkable, even stately, appearance, to which the grand and lofty tower, the picturesque ruins and the beautiful situation not a little contribute.
 The condition of the church was in every respect so bad that the inhabitants of Chester began some time ago to entertain the question of a restoration and laudable attempts were made to raise subscriptions to that purpose, but it was only within the last year that sufficient funds were obtained to justify actual operations.
 To effect the complete resoration of such a church would require a sum so large that the prospect of raising it may at once be considered hopeless... there is little chance of the repair of the fine tower, which is now in a very shattered and decayed state..."

-Over the centuries, St. John's had suffered many disasters- the central tower fell down twice: in 1468 and 1572, to be followed in 1574 by the collapse of the west tower, which also destroyed four full bays of the Norman nave.
-The rebuilt 16th century west tower fell again as recently as Good Friday, 1881- after many warnings and excuses about lack of money- also obliterating the Early English porch.
+Over the centuries, St. John's had suffered many disasters- the Central Tower fell down twice: in 1468 and 1572, to be followed in 1574 by the collapse of the West Tower, which also destroyed four full bays of the Norman Nave.
+Then the rebuilt 16th century West Tower fell again, as recently as Good Friday 1881- after many warnings and excuses about lack of money- also obliterating the Early English porch.
 The rector, the Rev S. Cooper Scott- who wrote a definitive and lively history of St. John's- described "a rumbling noise, which was succeeded by a terribly and indescribably drawn out crash, or rather rattle, as though a troop of horse artillery was galloping over an iron road; this was mingled with a clash of bells, and when it had increased to a horrible and almost unbearable degree, it suddenly ceased, and was succeeded by perfect stillness".

-25 years before its fall, Thomas Hughes had written of this west tower, "the steeple enjoys a set of eight peerless bells, by far the most melodious of their kind in the city.
+25 years before its fall, Hughes had written of the ill-fated West Tower, "The steeple enjoys a set of eight peerless bells, by far the most melodious of their kind in the city.
 Six were cast in 1710 and the other two in 1734, having replaced an earlier peal, which existed here at least as early as the reign of Henry VII.
 Doubtless, therefore, during the great Civil War, when the news of a Royalist victory reached the ears of the loyal citizens,

 Merrily, merrily rang the bells,